PNNL-Comp-Mass-Spec/Mage/README.md

 The following graphic illustrates the steps required to use the Flex Query tab of Mage Extractor to select a series of analysis jobs and obtain the data
 * Define filters and click "Get Jobs"
-* Define the destination folder and file
+* Define the destination directory and file
 * Choose the file type to process
 * Choose a filter set (optional) or MSGF cutoff (optional)
 * Click the desired "Extract Results" button